 Your Guide To Successful Periodontal Surgery

 Pre-operative and post-operative care are very important.
 Unnecessary pain and swelling can be minimized and the chance of complications can be diminished if the instructions are followed carefully.
 Our office hours are Monday through Thursday from 8:00am to 4:00pm.
 If you should have any concerns following surgery, please contact the office during regular office hours at 770-422-5220.
-After hours, please call the doctor’s cell phone at 678-250-8585.
+After hours, please call our office and follow the prompts to reach the emergency number.
 Please leave a detailed message and the doctor will return your call as soon as possible.
-You will be given specific instructions for your particular procedure, but here are some general guidelines:

 Pre-surgical Instructions